Contents

 step.

-changes to a data source.
-Most commonly, you do this by calling the Update
+transmit the changes to a data source.
+Most commonly, you do this by calling the

-method of a data adapter.
-The method loops through each record in a data table,
+Update method of a data adapter.
+The method loops through each record in a data

-determines what type of update is required (update, insert, or delete), if any, and
+table, determines what type of update is required (update, insert, or delete), if any,

 two rows from the database.
 After the retrieval, the in-memory data table looks like